yaduvasudev/2800-23/_pages/admin.md

 - Lectures: Mon (9 am), Tue (8 am), Wed (1 pm)
 - Tutorials: Fri (11 am)

-The Wednesday slot will be used for tutorials.
+The Friday slot will be used for tutorials.
 This includes both ungraded practice tutorials, as well as mini-quizzes.
 Please see the details below to know the dates for the mini-quizzes and ungraded tutorials.
 We will stick to this schedule unless there is some unforeseen change in the academic calendar.

 ---